rjw57/blog/content/GIS/geolocating-tweets-with-twython.md

 ![Geographic preferences for mobile devices](|filename|/images/geolocating-twython/preferences.png)

-*In this post: creating a Twitter 'app'; drinking from the Twitter firehose; an exotic projection; binning; the secret of computer graphics.*
+*In this post: creating a Twitter 'app'; drinking from the Twitter firehose; an exotic projection; binning; blurring; a dubious preference metric.*

 Twitter recently [retired their "version 1" API] [v1-retirement].
 It seems a good point, therefore, to learn both how to interact with their new "version 1.1" API and to see what sort of data Twitter lets you get on individual tweets.
 As